Texas: Leading the Global Effort to End Cancer

 • Leading high-performance computing capabilities (TACC)

 The Collaboration in Oncological Data and Computational Science has resulted in discoveries of several new clinical approaches for cancer treatment as well as novel insights for improving outcomes for patients with unmet needs.
-Plans are in place for the establishment of a permanent shared center dedicated to oncological data and computational science research.
+In 2023, this collaboration formalized its partnership by establishing the Joint Center for Computational Oncology, which hosts joint postdoctoral researchers and a number of collaborative research efforts.